henorek/crashczyk/README.md

 ## Incompatibilities

-* CustomActivityOnCrash will not work in these cases:
+* Crashczyk will not work in these cases:
     * With any custom `UncaughtExceptionHandler` set after initializing the library, that does not call back to the original handler.
     * With ACRA enabled and reporting mode set to `TOAST` or `DIALOG`.
-* If you use a custom `UncaughtExceptionHandler`, it will not be called if you initialize it before the library initialization (so, Crashlytics or ACRA initialization must be done **after** CustomActivityOnCrash initialization).
+* If you use a custom `UncaughtExceptionHandler`, it will not be called if you initialize it before the library initialization (so, Crashlytics or ACRA initialization must be done **after** Crashczyk initialization).
 * On some rare cases on devices with API<14, the app may enter a restart loop when a crash occurs.
 Therefore, using it on API<14 is not recommended.
 * If your app initialization or error activity crash, there is a possibility of entering an infinite restart loop (this is checked by the library for the most common cases, but could happen in rarer cases).
 * The library has not been tested with multidex enabled.
 It uses Class.forName() to load classes, so maybe that could cause some problem.
 If you test it with multidex enabled, please provide feedback!